Cross-lingual AMR Aligner: Paying Attention to Cross-Attention: Experimental Setup

 \subsection{Model}

-In all cases we use \textbf{SPRING} as our parsing model, based on BART-large.
-We extract all $att_h^\ell$ matrices from a model trained on AMR 3.0 as in \citet{blloshmi-etal-2021-spring} in order to perform our unsupervised cross-attention analysis.
-For the guided approach we re-train using the same hyper-parameters as the original implementation but with an extra loss signal as described in Section \ref{sec:supervised} based on either LEAMR or ISI.
+We use SPRING~\cite{bevilacqua-etal-2021-one} as our parsing model based on the BART-large architecture~\cite{lewis-etal-2020-bart} for English and SPRING based on mBART for non-English languages mBART~\cite{liu-etal-2020-multilingual-denoising} for the multilingual setting.
+We extract all $att_h^\ell$ matrices from a model trained on AMR 3.0 as in \citet{blloshmi-etal-2021-spring} in order to perform our unguided cross-attention analysis.
+For the guided approach we re-train using the same hyperparameters as the original implementation, but with an extra loss signal as described in Section \ref{sec:supervised} based on either LEAMR or ISI.
 When using LEAMR alignments, we restructure the training split in order to exclude any pair from their test and validation sets.